Last updated: June 2019

 This website's mission is to support programmers and book readers.
 It does not sell products online, insert advertising on any of its pages, or directly interface with advertising APIs of any kind.
 To help focus limited content-creation resources on popular pages and topics, this website does collect two types of visitor information:

 In both cases, this information is completely anonymous, and is not associated with an individual user.
-It is used only to allocate development time to pages that merit attention, and is never shared with any third party (apart from a mid-2018 traffic summary here).
+It is used only to allocate development time to pages that merit attention, and is never sold to or otherwise shared with any third party (apart from a mid-2018 traffic summary posted here).
 The following sections go into more detail on the two types of information collected.

 In short, this means that the lower digits of your IP address shipped in network headers are discarded immediately on receipt by Google's servers, and never used in processing or stored in Google's databases.
 This anonymization step may reduce the accuracy of geolocation information, but is crucial for privacy: without it, your page visits could be tied to you directly, and might be covertly used for advertising and other profiling.